The Lie group of automorphisms of a Courant algebroid and the moduli space of generalized metrics: A slice theorem for generalized metrics

 \subsubsection{Second step: construction of the normal bundle to the orbit}

 We define the normal bundle $\nu$ of the submanifold $\cO_{V_+}$ in $T\GM$ to be the orthogonal to $T\cO_{V_+}$ with respect to the invariant metric (\ref{eq:invariant metric exact case}).
 As the metric is only a weak one, $\nu$ might not be a smooth subbundle of $T\GM_{\vert\cO_{V_+}}$.
+To show that $\nu$ is indeed a smooth subbundle, we will prove that it is the kernel of a smooth map $P$ of bundles in the ILH category.
 Define a surjective bundle map

-by transporting along the orbit the map $\bfA\circ \bbG\circ \bfA^*$, where $\bfA$ is the operator in \eqref{eq:defA} and $\bbG$ is the Green operator of the complex (\ref{eq:complex proof isom ILH exact}).
-Note that the adjoint of $\bfA$ can be written
+by transporting along the orbit the map $\bfA\circ \bbG \circ \bfA^*$, where $\bfA$ is the operator in \eqref{eq:defA}, and $\bbG$ is the Green operator of the complex (\ref{eq:complex proof isom ILH exact}).
+We want to show that $P$ is smooth.
+Fix $k\geq n+5$ and work in the Hilbert category on $\GM^k$, considering the $\GDiff_H^{e,k}$ orbit $\cO_{V_+}^k$ of $V_+$.
+The superscript $k$ will refer to the Hilbert completion of the object in this category.
+The map $P$ extends to a map